KubaP/Powershell-Symlink/README.md

 #### Custom scriptblock evaluation
 When creating a new symlink, you can pass in a scriptblock which will evaluate whether the symbolic-link item should get created on the filesystem.

-For details, see the `CREATION CONDITION SCRIPTBLOCK` section in `about_Symlink`.
+For details, see the `CREATION CONDITION SCRIPTBLOCK` section in the help at: `about_Symlink`.

 #### -WhatIf and -Confirm support
-The following functions support `-WhatIf` and `-Confirm` parameters:
+The following cmdlets support `-WhatIf` and `-Confirm` parameters:
 - `New-Symlink`
 - `Remove-Symlink`
 - `Set-Symlink`